Budgeting sucks.

 - Negotiate your bills

-- A great way to save a few extra bucks every month is to negotiate all of your current bills.
+- Negotiating all of your current bills is a great way to save a few extra bucks every month.
 It may surprise you, but nearly every bill you pay can be lowered.

 - If you don’t want to do this yourself, get the experts at Billcutterz to do it for you.
-It is completely free to sign up!
-They negotiate your bills for you so that you can save as much money as possible.
+It is entirely free to sign up!
+They negotiate your bills for you to save as much money as possible.
 The only catch is that they split the savings with you 50/50.
-The great part is, they only make money IF they are able to save you money.
+The significant part is they only make money IF they can save you money.
 You’ve got nothing to lose.

-There’s no question that saving small amounts of money every day can add up quickly, especially on daily habits and expenses.
+No question that saving small amounts of money daily can add up quickly, especially in daily habits and expenses.
+I’ve started selling old furniture and have seen the power of small victories.

 - Bringing your own lunch: $8 daily savings